 Ride quality & brakesNext up: Engine

-The non-adjustable forks are never going to be the most compliant, but they’re effective and don’t dive at the first sign of weight transfer under braking.
-The shock has seven-step preload adjustment and it coped well with our tester's 14.5-stone frame throughout a challenging launch ride.
-The suspension is basic and effective for the budget price, but it will be one of the areas for attention for more demanding riders.
+The SV’s slightly budget, non-adjustable forks were never going to be the most compliant, but they’re effective and don’t dive at the first sign of weight transfer under braking.
+The rear single shock has seven-step preload adjustment and generally copes well.
+Overall, though basic, the suspension is effective for the budget price, but will be one of the areas for attention for more demanding riders.

 The twin-pot, sliding piston brakes don’t give the most feel but they are comparable with others in the class and do the job well enough.
-The ABS system works well and will be attractive to new riders while only interfering with the more experienced rider under heavy braking over sizeable bumps, as we found on our first ride.
+The ABS system works well and will be attractive to new riders while only interfering with the more experienced rider under heavy braking over sizeable bumps.

 EngineNext up: Reliability

-The SV gets into its stride at 6000rpm and charges on to around 9000rpm before the rev limiter kicks in somewhere north of 10,000rpm.
+The willing little V-twin gets into its stride at 6000rpm and charges on to around 9000rpm before the rev limiter kicks in somewhere north of 10,000rpm.
 Torque stays the same as the old bike at 47ftlb, but it’s now strongest at 8100rpm rather than 6400rpm.
 For more experienced riders, the new tune makes for a more rewarding ride.
-Whether newer riders will feel the same about the more demanding power delivery remains to be seen.

 Reliability & build qualityNext up: Value

-The SV engine has been around for 16 years and there are plenty of long-in-the-tooth examples bearing testament to tip-top reliability.
+The DOHC engine has now been around for over two decades and there are plenty of long-in-the-tooth examples bearing testament to tip-top reliability.
 Essentially it’s well engineered and sorted and, if looked after properly, will give years of reliable service – as many have.

 Value vs rivalsNext up: Equipment